fpluis/flipance/README.md

 ## test

 Tests for each module, written using jest.
 The file structure should mirror the structure of the _src_ folder.

+## services

+The Kubernetes services needed to run the cluster, with the structure outlined in the [Kubernetes configuration](#kubernetes-configuration) section.

+Each service has a Dockerfile that defines the service's image and a Kubernetes deployment file.

 ## scripts